Frontier Health - Magnolia Ridge Alcohol & Drug Treatment Philosophy

 ABOUT FRONTIER HEALTH - MAGNOLIA RIDGE ALCOHOL & DRUG TREATMENT

-Part of the Tennessee-based behavioral health provider Frontier Health, Magnolia Ridge offers residential treatment for adults struggling with substance abuse issues.
+Part of the Tennessee-based behavioral health provider Frontier Health, Magnolia Ridge offers residential treatment for adults age 18 and over struggling with substance abuse issues.
 The facility is located in Johnson City, a small city in the northeast corner of the state.
-Magnolia Ridge’s residential program is for men only (women may seek treatment at Frontier Health’s Willow Ridge), but on-site detoxification is available for both men and women.
+Magnolia Ridge’s residential program is for both men and women and on-site detoxification is available.
 Additionally, the facility is equipped to care for those struggling with co-occurring mental health disorders.

 TREATMENT & ASSESSMENT

 Upon admission, clients undergo a comprehensive substance abuse and mental health evaluation.
 From there, counselors work with each participant to develop a customized care plan.

 Magnolia Ridge’s treatment program is informed by evidence-based, best practice guidelines and the American Society of Addiction Medicine’s evaluation criteria.
 Residents participate in a mix of individual counseling, group therapy, cognitive behavioral therapy (CBT), 12-step work, educational programming, and family therapy.

 The length of stay is based upon the client’s individual needs.
 Magnolia Ridge does offer aftercare services, and post-treatment, staff provide each client with referrals for ongoing counseling, sober living support, and other services.